Back to Reference

 Efficiency improvements

 An ATS streamlines your hiring process by automating repetitive tasks, centralizing data, and enabling better collaboration.
-This can significantly reduce your time-to-hire.
+This can significantly reduce your time-to-hire, with data from some platforms showing customers reaching an average time to hire of 40 days.

 Time-saving calculations